alexandertrefz/essence/packages/website/diagnostics.md

 ### `return-type-mismatch`

-A `<-` yields a value that does not match the declared return Type.
+A `<-` yields a value that does not match the declared return Type — or an arm of a `define` answers with a value that does not fit the `define`'s answer Type.
+An arm is what a `define` returns, and it is held to the answer Type whether the arrow, the position around the `define`, or the arms themselves decided it.

 ### `condition-not-boolean`